Dr. T. Jamay Grosland

 Office: EDU 158-E

-Prior to education, she was successful political scientist working for two U.S. Members of Congress.
-She was a staff assistant focused on press relations and communications in Washington, D.C. on Capitol Hill for a United States Senator from Minnesota.
+Prior to education, she was a successful political scientist serving in the federal government legislative branch.
+She was a staff assistant focused on press relations and legislative research in Washington, D.C. on Capitol Hill in the United States Senate (State of Minnesota).
 She continued her work in press relations and district office operations for a Member of the United States House of Representatives (Minnesota, 4th Congressional District).
-She went on to become an urban educator where she was teacher in North St. Paul Public Schools (Minnesota) then a district wide integration-equity leadership coach for the same district.
+After serving the United States Congress, she went on to become an urban educator in North St. Paul Public Schools (Minnesota) as a teacher then district wide integration-equity leadership coach.